flsilves/CarND-Behavioral-Cloning-P3/readme.md

 ### Dataset

 First the dataset was explored, it's very important to note that the steering angle recorded alongside the images is normalized, a value of 1.0 corresponds to a 25º angle while in training mode.
-Also because the network is trained with these values it means that the maximum angle change between frames is restricted to +/- 1º this has two major consequences:
+Also, because the network is trained with these values it means that the maximum angle change between frames is restricted to +/- 1º this has two major consequences:

  - Helps reducing steering jerks in straight segments.
- - It restricts the vehicle in recovery scenarios, since it can only adjust 1º per frame, nevertheless it's sufficient to drive through the sharpest curves in both tracks.
+ - It restricts the vehicle in recovery scenarios, since it can only adjust 1º per frame, nevertheless it's sufficient to drive through the sharpest curves on both tracks.

-Additional data was collected from both tracks, using the mouse instead of the keyboard since it allows for a better continous control.
+Additional data were collected from both tracks, using the mouse instead of the keyboard since it allows for a better continuous control.
 The control provided by the keyboard has a more discrete nature which influences negatively the fitting process.
 The following scenarios for data collection were used:

  - `track1`: 2 laps centered, 1 lap reverse, 1 lap on left recovery, 1 lap on right recovery;
  - `track2`: 2 laps centered, 1 lap reverse.